Counterfactual Maps: What They Are and How to Find Them: Experimental Analyses

 \subsection{Experimental setup}

-\textbf{Datasets.} We consider four datasets of significant interest in trustworthy machine learning, summarized in Table~\ref{tab:datasets} and encompassing numerical, categorical, ordinal, and binary features.
-These datasets are linked to high-stakes tasks such as recidivism prediction (CP), credit risk assessment (FI), and medical prognosis or disease prevalence prediction (BC and PD), where system audits, explanation quality, and recourse are particularly critical.
-To ensure consistency and reproducibility, we follow the same preprocessing pipeline as in \citet{vidal2020bornagain} for feature scaling and encoding of categorical variables.
+\textbf{Datasets.} We consider five tabular datasets, summarized in Table~\ref{tab:datasets}, covering numerical, categorical, ordinal, and binary features.
+Four of them are commonly used in trustworthy machine learning and are associated with high-stakes tasks: recidivism prediction (CP), credit risk assessment (FI), and medical prognosis or disease prevalence prediction (BC and PD).
+In these settings, system audits, explanation quality, and reliable recourse are particularly important.
+We also include the classical Seeds dataset (SE) to evaluate the method in a multiclass setting.
+To ensure consistency and reproducibility, we follow the preprocessing pipeline of \citet{vidal2020bornagain} for feature scaling and categorical-variable encoding.

-\textbf{Models.} For each dataset, we train random forests using the \textsc{scikit-learn} Python library~\citep{scikit-learn}, varying the number of trees (3, 5, 7, 10, 50, or 100) and their maximum depth (3, 5, 7, or 10).
+\textbf{Models.} On each dataset, we train random forests using scikit-learn~\citep{scikit-learn}, varying the number of trees (5, 10, 20, 50, or 100) and their maximum depth (2, 3, 4, 5, 6, or~7).
 We repeat all experiments over five random seeds.
 Each dataset is split into $80\%$ for training and $20\%$ for testing.
 For each trained forest, we generate counterfactual explanations for a total of $1000$ query points, drawn uniformly from the test set and supplemented, if necessary, with uniformly sampled inputs.